 - What was the scale of the shortage of personal protective equipment (PPE) in care homes?
 Why did some care homes have insufficient PPE supply?
 Whose responsibility was it to protect the PPE supply chain for social care?
 To what extent did the PPE shortage cause deaths?

 - What action did local authorities take to discharge their duties to protect lives of people deprived of their liberty under the ‘Deprivation of Liberty Safeguards’ regime?
 To what extent did local authorities revisit best interests decisions?
 Was sufficient consideration given to evacuating residents to places of safety in the community?

-- When was data made available to local agencies and the public on outbreaks in care homes?
+- When were data made available to local agencies and the public on outbreaks in care homes?
 Was that data reliable, clear, centralised, and published on a sufficiently regular basis?
 What were the reporting systems?
 Were they effective in enabling data to be published to inform rapid decision-making at national and local levels?
-How was data disaggregated by care home, age, disability and race/ethnicity?
+How were data disaggregated by care home, age, disability and race/ethnicity?
 Were residents and their families made aware of the local situation and IPC measures?

 - What expertise was available to the central and devolved governments?
 Why did SAGE not have any experts in gerontology or disability?
 Why did SAGE meetings discuss care homes only twice from January to May?